 See the pair_coeff doc page for alternate ways to specify the path for the potential files.

 As an example, the potentials/library.meam file has generic MEAM settings for a variety of elements.
 The potentials/SiC.meam file has specific parameter settings for a Si and C alloy system.
-If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Si, and the 4th to be C, you would use the following pair_coeff command:
+If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the fourth to be C, you would use the following pair_coeff command:

 pair_coeff * * library.meam Si C sic.meam Si Si Si C

-The 1st 2 arguments must be * * so as to span all LAMMPS atom types.
-The two filenames are for the library and parameter file respectively.
-The Si and C arguments (between the file names) are the two elements for which info will be extracted from the library file.
-The first three trailing Si arguments map LAMMPS atom types 1,2,3 to the MEAM Si element.
+The first 2 arguments must be * * so as to span all LAMMPS atom types.
+The first filename is the element library file.
+The list of elements following it extracts lines from the library file and assigns numeric indices to these elements.
+The second filename is the alloy parameter file, which refers to elements using the numeric indices assigned before.
+The arguments after the parameter file map LAMMPS atom types to elements, i.e. LAMMPS atom types 1,2,3 to the MEAM Si element.
 The final C argument maps LAMMPS atom type 4 to the MEAM C element.

 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a meam potential is used as part of the hybrid pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.

-If the 2nd filename is NULL, the element names between the two filenames can appear in any order, e.g. “Si C” or “C Si” in the example above.
-However, if the 2nd filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that preceed it.
-Thus you need to insure you list the elements between the filenames in an order consistent with how the values in the 2nd filename are indexed.
-See details below on the syntax for settings in the 2nd file.
+If the second filename is NULL, the element names between the two filenames can appear in any order, e.g. “Si C” or “C Si” in the example above.
+However, if the second filename is not NULL (as in the example above), it contains settings that are Fortran-indexed for the elements that precede it.
+Thus you need to insure you list the elements between the filenames in an order consistent with how the values in the second filename are indexed.
+See details below on the syntax for settings in the second file.